MC-DeltaT/cpu-performance-demos/superscalar-execution/README.md

 ## Overview

-A demonstration of superscalar instruction execution.
+A demonstration of superscalar instruction execution, a CPU architecture design in which multiple instructions can be executed simultaneously to improve throughput.

-The assembly program `superscalar.s` consists of a loop with three independent arithmetic operations per iteration.

 ## Requirements